FAANG/dcc-metadata/docs/faang_sample_metadata.md

 ##Sample metadata requirements

-Requirements are laid out like this:
+Most requirements are laid out like this:

 * `attribute name` (*data type*) a brief description

 The data types will be described later in this document.

+Sample name and links (relationships between samples) do not follow this pattern.
+Sample names should adhere to the naming scheme later in this document.
+Links should follow the guidance in the [BioSamples documentation](http://www.ebi.ac.uk/biosamples/help/st_scd.html).

 ###Common